 I’m into my second cup, stirring eggs while Dasha makes biscuits and Ellen fries bacon, garden sausage for Janah and Oceane.
 We’re going basic this morning.

 Grace B, “Ellis and Magnus are military, were, detached now.
-Non-illustrious careers, one made major, one a Captain.
+Non-illustrious careers, one made Major, one a Captain.
 Potemkin is a turned Russian, been in the states for twenty years.
-There haven’t been wars for soldiers to earn a lot of medals in, they mustered out after twenty and took the checks.
-When they left, ten years ago, they disappeared for a time.
-They surfaced together seven or eight years ago as liaison to the CIA.
+There haven’t been wars for soldiers to earn a lot of medals, they mustered out after twenty and took the checks.
+They disappeared for a time, surfaced together seven or eight years ago as liaison to the CIA.
 Liaison to what is unrecorded.”